karenaprakash/node_mailer/README.md

 6.  "nodemailer" : "^6.3.0"
 7.  "nodemailer-smtp-transport": "^2.7.4",

-Allow your account to send mails: for error response code : 534 https://myaccount.google.com/lesssecureapp https://accounts.google.com/DisplayUnlockCaptcha
+If you are using gmail : Then Allow your account to send mails: for error response code : 534

+https://myaccount.google.com/lesssecureapp
+https://accounts.google.com/DisplayUnlockCaptcha